sdc-china/IDA-doc/_posts/2018-01-15-reference-migrating and updating your application.md

 mysql> paste your sql here
 ```

-### Update Keter.war
+### Step 2: Update Keter.war

 To update Keter.war, take the following steps:

 1. Extract the application-prod.yml in the deployed keter.war.

 ![][yamlmigration]

 2. Replace the application-prod.yml in the new keter.war from build foler.
-3. Remove the deployed war from wlp installation\usr\servers\default\apps folder.
+3. Remove the deployed keter.war from wlp installation\usr\servers\default\apps folder.
 4. Copy the new keter.war into the wlp installation\usr\servers\default\apps folder.
 5. Start the Liberty Server.

-**Notes:**

-You might need to change the application-prod.yml manully if new property is added in a new version.

 [yamlmigration]: ../images/install/productionyaml.png
 [mysqlmigration]: ../images/install/mysqlmigration.png